Liuyanshuo-1998/Self-learning/README.md

 # Self-learning
-- Interesting questions regarding probability and statistics
+- Interesting questions about probability and statistics
 - Leetcode